 While the point is, how to fix it if Samsung or other external SSD won't mount on M1 Mac?

-Guide to make Samsung external SSD work on M1 Macs
+Guide to make external hard drive work on M1/M2 Mac

 Many components are involved in mounting an external hard drive on Mac computers, especially if there is no USB 3.0 but USB C ports on the Machine.
 So, it's strongly advised that you follow the following part one by one to isolate the problematic part.

-1. Check the Samsung external SSD in System Information
+1. Check the external hard drive in System Information

 If you see the LED on it randomly toggles between blue and red but the drive doesn't seem to mount, check it in the System Report for power acquisition.